-Similarly to the case of $f_\pi$ calculation, three methods are used to calculate $F_\pi(Q^2)$ using the MMF{} {\it Ansatz}: (a) FeynCalc and Package--X Mathematica packages, (b) numerical integration in Euclidean space using adaptive quadrature, and (c) Minkowski space integration utilizing light--cone momenta momenta and analytic residua calculation.
+Similarly to the case of $f_\pi$ calculation, three methods are used to calculate $F_\pi(Q^2)$ using the MMF{} {\it Ansatz}: (a) FeynCalc and { PACKAGE-X} {\it Mathematica} packages, (b) numerical integration in Euclidean space using adaptive quadrature, and (c) Minkowski space integration utilizing light--cone momenta and analytic residua calculation.
 Let us discuss these methods in more detail.

-(a) $F_\pi(Q^2)$, given by Eq.~(\ref{Pi-EM-form-factor(4)}), is calculated using FeynCalc and Package--X Mathematica packages analogously to the $f_\pi$ calculation.
+(a) $F_\pi(Q^2)$, given by Eq.~(\ref{Pi-EM-form-factor(4)}), is calculated using FeynCalc and { PACKAGE-X} {\it Mathematica} packages analogously to the $f_\pi$ calculation.
 The results are represented in Fig.~\ref{QuarkPropagators:3RQP:emff}.